TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TCEmain/Index.rst

          clearCacheCmd

    Data type
-         List of values (integers, "all", "pages")
+         List of values (integers, "all", "pages" or tags)

    Description
-         This can allow you to have the cache for additional pages cleared when saving to some page or branch of the page tree.
+         This allows you to have the cache for additional pages cleared when saving to some page or branch of the page tree.

+         It it possible to trigger clearing of all caches or just the pages cache.
+It is also possible to target precise pages either by referring to their ID numbers or to tags that are attached to them.

+         Attaching tags to page cache is described in the :ref:`TypoScript Reference <t3tsref:stdwrap-addpagecachetags>`.

          **Examples:**